GTFOBins/GTFOBins.github.io/_gtfobins/xmore.md

 ---
-description: It allows privileged read of a file if it has a special file permission.
+description: The file is displayed in a Xorg window, so it needs a working graphical environment.
 functions:
   file-read:
     - code: |